Undivided: Supported Decision Making

 Supported Decision-Making 101

 Your young adult is approaching the age of eighteen — a huge milestone, and for many parents of kids with disabilities, one that brings both gratitude and trepidation.
 What are your options to support your young adult in making life decisions, big and small?
 How can you keep them safe — financially, socially, and otherwise — while fostering their independence as an adult?
 To learn more, we reached out to Suzanne Bennett Francisco, President and CEO of Exceptional Rights Advocacy and Co-Director of the Supported Decision-Making California Advocacy Project (SDM CAP) for Disability Voices United, as well as Lisa MacCarley, attorney and founder of Betty’s Hope.
-Here, we’ll focus on supported decision-making; the second part of the series will look at limited and full conservatorships.
+Here, we’ll focus on supported decision-making; the second part of the series looks at limited and full conservatorships.

 If you’d like to explore other related topics including the importance of person-centered planning, college programs, work training, community-based programs, independent and supportive living services, and public benefits, read our article on the transition to adulthood.